zapatillasiniestra/fintech-onboarding-system/README.md

 # AI Onboarding Platform

-An open-source, modular backend platform for AI-assisted customer onboarding in regulated industries.
+An open-source backend platform for AI-assisted customer onboarding in regulated industries.

-The project focuses on clean architecture, workflow automation, auditability, and AI governance.
-It is designed to help organizations build secure onboarding systems with pluggable compliance providers, transparent decision workflows, and a foundation for meeting emerging regulatory requirements such as the EU AI Act.

-It models a realistic onboarding lifecycle with authentication, role-based access control, configurable workflows, audit logs, notifications, search, pagination, and extensible integrations for identity verification, compliance services, and AI-powered assistance.
+The project is built around modular architecture, identity verification, AI-assisted assessments, auditability, and extensible provider integrations.

 ---